tsgates/arch-wiki-markdown/wiki/X_resources.md

     xscreensaver.Dialog.headingFont: -*-fixed-bold-r-*-*-*-100-*-*-*-*-iso8859-1

 name
-    The name of the application, such xterm, xpdf, etc
+    The name of the application, such as xterm, xpdf, etc

 class
     The classification used to group resources together.
 Class names are